-The Allegheny Trail was West Virginia’s first long distance WV Hiking Trail with over 330 miles maintained and preserved specifically for West Virginia Hiking.
-Passing through Durbin and the Seneca State Forest, and by West Virginia Tourist Attractions like the Green Bank Observatory and the Watoga State Park, the Allegheny Trail is popular among hikers, mountain bikers, backpackers and even fishermen.
-Horses and four wheel vehicles are not allowed on the Allegheny Trail.
+The Allegheny Trail was West Virginia’s first long distance hiking trail with over 330 miles maintained and preserved specifically for West Virginia Hiking.
+Passing through Durbin and the Seneca State Forest, and by West Virginia Tourist Attractions like the Green Bank Observatory and Watoga State Park, the Allegheny Trail is popular among hikers, mountain bikers, backpackers and even fishermen.
 The Allegheny Trail West Virginia is sectioned into four separate tracts of trail with each segment managed by a different set of volunteers.
-This West Virginia Hiking trail offers some of the most beautiful mountain scenery in the area.
+Drop by the Pocahontas County Visitors Center to pick up a map before starting your adventure.

 Greenbrier River Trail